superluminar-io/terraform-workshop/2-third-party/README.md

     };
   };
   ```
-4. Now, go back to the `main.tf` file and replace it:
+4. Now, go back to the `main.tf` file and replace it with:
   ```tf
   terraform {
     required_version = "~> 1.1.7"